KNagaVivek/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 | `http_headers`                | HTTP headers to send alongside requests to Presto, specified as a yaml dictionary of (header, value) pairs. | `X-Presto-Routing-Group: my-cluster` |
 | `http_scheme`                 | The HTTP scheme to use for requests to PResto   (default: `http`, or `https` if `BasicAuth`)                | `https` or `http`                    |

-## Limitations

-### Transaction mode
-Due to the nature of Presto, not all core dbt functionality is supported.
-The following features of dbt are not implemented on Presto:

-Archival
-Incremental models